Richardinho/cms/stories/7-authorised-access.md

 * **THEN** they should see an error message: 'User not found'

+### Unauthorised users navigating to login page with correct username/password
 * **GIVEN** a user is unauthorised (todo: define unauthorised)
 * **WHEN** they navigate directly to the login page
   * **AND** they input a username and password that exists in the users database